aaronjamesford/esendex-induction/README.md

 Esendex Induction Application
 =================
-Small MVC app for induction task at Esendex.
+This is a small MVC app for induction task at Esendex.
 The demo is available [here](http://ajf-esendex.azurewebsites.net)

 To enable push notifications, log into echo and configure these endpoints respectively